Oesophageal cancer research

 Cells signal to each other by making and releasing proteins called growth factors.
 The growth factors encourage the cells to grow and multiply.
 The growth factors lock into other proteins, called receptors, on the cells' surface.
 Once the receptor has its growth factor locked in, it fires a signal into the cell, telling it to grow and divide into more new cells.

 Cancer cells commonly make too much of many of these proteins.
 If we can block these proteins, we may be able to stop or slow down the growth of cancer cells.
 Some growth factor blockers are called tyrosine kinase inhibitors (TKI) because they block growth factor enzymes called tyrosine kinases.
 An example of a TKI is gefitinib (Iressa).
 It blocks one of the receptors, called epidermal growth factor receptor or EGFR.
 The phase 3 COG trial looked at gefitinib for people with advanced oesophageal cancer.
 The trial team found that oesophageal cancer took longer to start growing again in people taking gefitinib compared to a dummy drug (placebo).
 But there was no difference in the average length of time people lived (overall survival) between the 2 groups.
 You can read the results of the COG trial on our clinical trials database.

 The LEO trial is a phase 2 trial looking at another tyrosine kinase inhibitor called lapatinib (Tyverb).
 It works by blocking HER2 receptors on cancer cells that trigger their growth.
 The trial is testing whether adding lapatinib to chemotherapy helps people before surgery for cancer of the oesophagus (food pipe).
-It also wants to find out of it helps to start lapatinib before chemotherapy.
+It also wants to find out of it is helpful to start lapatinib before chemotherapy.
 This trial has closed and we are waiting for the results.